edwardvmills/NURBSlib_EVM/Tutorial 0.02 ControlGrid44 and CubicSurface44 - page 02.md

 ![06](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2006.png?raw=true)

+####-4-
 After exiting the Attachment Editor, _Anchor - xy001_ is flagged for recomputation.
 Hit F5 to recompute the model

 ![07](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2007.png?raw=true)

 After recomputation, we see that the entire group of sketches has moved to the left end of _front\_profile\_zx_.

 #### _Reattaching the Anchor moves the entire group.
 Collections of interlinked sketches can be reused simply by copying and pasting a folder.
 As long as you give the folder a good name, it is not necessary to rename each item inside.
-As long as you can easily identify the 'root' (or _Anchor_, you can reuse the entire group)_
+As long as you can easily identify the 'root', or 'Anchor' element, you can reuse the entire group_

+####-5-
+Hide the original _3D node controller blank - COPY-PASTE THIS FOLDER_ folder
 ![08](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2008.png?raw=true)

+Begin editing the _Anchor - xy0001_ sketch
+Shown below is the sketch state in the original file
 ![09](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2009.png?raw=true)

+####-6- change the angle from -20 to 85 degrees

 ![10](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2010.png?raw=true)